On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Introduction

-The aim of the present paper is to investigate the relative importance of these two failure modes, when designing a structural element with respect to the risk induced by bottom wave slamming.
-The configuration is assumed to be such that the structural element experiences a very large number of wave impacts over the exposure duration; the case where the risk of wave impact occurrence is small over the exposure time is not addressed in the present study.
-This latter situation would typically occur when the elevation of the exposed body is significantly larger than the typical significant wave height encountered in the considered geographic zone (see e.g. \cite{sweetman_2003, lim_2019}).
-The present study also intends to identify the dominant classes of sea states and wave impacts, which form most of the risk.
-It attempts to remain as generic as possible regarding assumptions, in order to keep findings and conclusions qualitatively general.
-The body exposed to wave slamming is assumed to have a bottom shape and a structure such that the hydrodynamic loads rise sufficiently fast to excite the vibratory response of the body structure.
-The vibratory response is assumed to be dominated by a single structural mode, typically the mode of smallest eigen frequency (e.g. the first bending mode of an elongated tubular element).
+This paper investigates the relative importance of these two failure modes, when designing a structural element with respect to the risk induced by bottom wave slamming.
+The configuration is assumed to be such that the structural element experiences a large number of wave impacts over its lifetime.
+The case where the risk of wave impact occurrence is small over the exposure time is not relevant to fatigue damage.
+The latter situation would typically arise when the elevation of the exposed body (vertical position of the body relative to the still water level) is significantly larger than the typical significant wave height in the geographical zone of interest (see, e.g., \cite{sweetman_2003, lim_2019}).
+As the relative importance of the two failure modes depends on the total number of experienced wave impacts, this study explores how the results vary with the assumed exposure duration and body elevation.
+Additionally, it aims to identify the dominant classes of sea states and wave impacts, that contribute most to the risk.
+The study adopts a general framework, allowing the findings and conclusions to remain qualitatively applicable across various contexts.
+The structural element exposed to wave slamming is assumed to have a bottom shape and a structural arrangement such that the characteristic duration of slamming loads is short compared to the structure's response timescale.
+The local vibratory stress response is assumed to be dominated by a single structural mode.
 This dominant vibratory mode is assumed to be responsible for most of the fatigue damage.
-However, if this assumption were to be relaxed -- i.e. if fatigue damage were due to the superposition of multiple modes, with no single mode being dominant -- the qualitative findings of the present work are expected to remain.